THUDM/OAG-BERT/README.md

 ```

 ### V2: The entity augmented version
-An extension to the vanilla OAGBERT.
+An extension to the vanilla OAG-BERT.
 We incorporate rich entity information in Open Academic Graph such as **authors** and **field-of-study**.
-Thus, you can encode various type of entities in OAGBERT v2.
+Thus, you can encode various type of entities in OAG-BERT v2.
 For example, to encode the paper of BERT, you can use the following code
 ```python
 from cogdl import oagbert
 import torch